NashTech-Labs/CodeSquad-sbt-plugin/README.md

 # CodeSquad-sbt-plugin
 A CodeSquad sbt plugin to automatic upload code quality report on CodeSquad server.
+In order to use this pulgin follow the below steps.

 Step 1: In plugins.sbt